neeharika-6/neeharika-6/README.md

 ---

 ✍️ **Random Bioinformatics Quote:**
-*"Data is the new microscope — look closely, and you’ll discover the unseen patterns of life."*
+*"To me, Data is the new microscope — look closely, and you’ll discover the unseen patterns of life."*

 <!---
 neeharika-6/neeharika-6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.